 In the end, the master provocateur ended up provoking the wrong person in the wrong way at the wrong time.

-Up until only a few months ago, Steve Bannon was arguably the second most powerful man in Washington.
+Until August 2017, Steve Bannon was arguably the second most powerful man in Washington.
 The president's one-time chief strategist was the puller of strings, the Trump-whisperer, revelling in his role as an agent of chaos.

-Barely 17 months ago, he was among "the best talent in politics" - in Trump's words.
+After the 2016 election, he was among "the best talent in politics" - in Trump's words.

 One example that made headlines was that the president's son, Donald Trump Jr, had committed a "treasonous" act in talking to Russians.